landtuna/scala-typeclass-tutorial/_drafts/Semigroup.md

 So you can imagine that familiar things like addition, multiplication, and building a list are all satisfactory `append` operations.

-Let's try extending Semigroup with a class called AddMore.
+Let's try extending Semigroup with an object called AddMore.

 {% highlight scala %}
-case class AddMore(a) extends Semigroup object AddMore {
+object AddMore extends Semigroup[Int] {
-  def append(f1: AddMore, f2: AddMore): AddMore = f1.a + f2.a + 1
+  def append(a: Int, b: => Int): Int = a + b + 1
 }

+println(AddMore.append(1, 2)) // prints 4
+println(AddMore.semigroupLaw.associative(1, 2, 3)) // prints true
+println(AddMore.apply.map(1)(x => 3)) // prints 1 (surprise!)
 {% endhighlight %}

+So AddMore's `append` function adds two numbers and adds one to the sum.
+By implementing `append`, we get a few functions for free.
+Most are not very interesting because the Semigroup laws don't specify enough for much functionality.
+One more definition that we'll add to Semigroup later will help with that.

+You can see that implementing a Scalaz typeclass gets you a typeclass member that has "Law" in the name that helps you test whether your implementation satisfies that typeclass's laws.
+Semigroup also gives you an implementation of the Apply typeclass, but as you can see, it's kind of broken.
+Usually, implementing Apply gives you a nice implementation of `map`, but this one ignores the function you pass it!
+That's a consequence of how little you get from implementing a typeclass with nothing but `append`.

-Typeclasses with more features can be built by inheriting from multiple typeclasses.
+Typeclasses with more features can be built by inheriting from multiple typeclasses (or by inheriting from a typeclass that inherits from multiple typeclasses itself).